-In light of the Paris Agreement, which calls for the international community to eliminate CO2 emissions in the second half of this century, the Daito Group is working hard to make carbon-free living a reality.
+In light of the Paris Agreement, which calls for the international community to eliminate CO2 emissions in the second half of this century, the Daito Group is working hard toward the realization of a post-carbon society.

 In fact, we have recently developed a new environmental management strategy that looks ahead to 2050.
 This is not only a part of our ongoing social responsibility, but also a chance to achieve long-term business growth.
 At the heart of this strategy is the "Daito 2050 Environmental Vision," which states our aim to contribute to the realization of a sustainable society through our business activities as an environmental leader.